 A Savvy Shopper’s Guide to Garage-Sailing

 I have such special memories of Saturday mornings when I was a kid.
-My grandma was my bud and she and I would go out almost every Saturday morning and hunt for bargains by garage sailing.
+My grandma was my very best bud and we would go out almost every Saturday morning and hunt for bargains by garage sailing.
 The day would start with us mapping out the sales that we wanted to hit up and then we'd slip into my grandma's car, turn the radio up so we could sing and I'd help her navigate sale to sale.

 For the rest of my life, I'll never forget the specific thing that my grandma and I would hunt for - depression glass.
 My grandma taught me right away that instead of finding what I thought was depression glass and yelling for my grandma, I would have to calmly walk to her and softly ask "is this what you're looking for?"
 By doing it that way, my grandma would know that I'd potentially found the (valuable at that time) glass she was looking for without alerting the other bargain hunters.
 Because of our joint efforts in hunting down depression glass, I have quite the impressive collection today and each time I walk by my china cabinet and see it, I think of my grandma and those special Saturday mornings we shared.

-If you’re planning to celebrate the first day of fall and do some end of season garage sailing (perhaps at Binghamton's Largest Garage and Craft Sale?) this Saturday, here are some tips I learned from years of shopping with my grandma.
+If you’re planning to celebrate spring and do some garage sailing (perhaps at Binghamton's Largest Garage and Craft Sale?) this Saturday, here are some tips I learned from years of shopping with my grandma.